Genesys Predictive Routing for Sales (SL06) for Genesys Engage on premises

 A Sales KPI is a metric measuring the sales outcome of an interaction, in contrast to Service KPIs, which measure a Customer Experience or efficiency outcome.
 Sales KPIs can be a sales conversion rate, a sales revenue amount, a retention rate, a collection promise to pay.
 This use case focuses on improving revenue for inbound voice calls, but can also be extended to other sales-related KPIs.
 The impacts of choosing another KPI or another channel type are documented in this use case wherever applicable.

 Predictive Routing also applies to optimize Services KPIs.
 See Genesys Predictive Routing for Customer Service (BO06) for Genesys Engage on-premises.

 Traditional routing is designed to match customers to agents through skills-based or group-based logic rather than improving KPI.
-Unlike traditional routing, Predictive Routing uses machine learning to find signals in historical data to build a predictive model.
+Unlike traditional routing, Predictive Routing uses machine learning to detect patterns in historical data to build a predictive model.
 This model improves KPIs by ranking agents before making the match with customers.
 This model also addresses the operational challenges that occur in understaffing and overstaffing scenarios while balancing the service level with improving KPI.